Resource ordering

 Task 1:

-To get started with your module, create an sshd
+To get started with your module, create an sshd directory with examples,

-, and files
+manifests, and files subdirectories.

 cd /etc/puppetlabs/code/environments/production/modules